pivotal/docs-tap/supply-chain/platform-engineering/explanation/about.hbs.md

 It focuses on authoring a platform for application development.

-At its core, the Tanzu Supply Chain enables platform engineers to author a seamless experience for development work; an experience that does not require an understanding of kubernetes.
+At its core, the Tanzu Supply Chain enables platform engineers to author a seamless experience for development work; an experience that does not require an understanding of Kubernetes.

 ![core-concepts-about.jpg](./images/core-concepts-about.jpg)